dani-renner/dani-renner/README.md

 - HTML, CSS, JavaScript, C#, React, & so very much more

 - :performing_arts: I have a theatre degree
-- :seedling: I love animals
+- :sloth: I love animals